TerriaJS/DataProviders/CSV-geo-au.md

 ---
 layout: default
-title: CSV-geo-au
+title: csv-geo-au
-permalink: /CSV-geo-au/
+permalink: /csv-geo-au/
 ---
-##  CSV-geo-au 1.1
+##  csv-geo-au 1.1

-**CSV-geo-au** is a specification for publishing **point** or **region-mapped** Australian geospatial data in CSV format to data.gov.au and other open data portals.
+**csv-geo-au** is a specification for publishing **point** or **region-mapped** Australian geospatial data in CSV format to data.gov.au and other open data portals.
 Datasets in this format are supported by [TerriaJS](https://github.com/terriajs/terriajs) (and hence the [National Map](http://nationalmap.gov.au/)) and are intended to be as reusable as possible.
-A `State` column in a CSV file tagged ` CSV-geo-au` can unambiguously be understood to refer to an Australian state, for example.
+A `State` column in a CSV file tagged ` csv-geo-au` can unambiguously be understood to refer to an Australian state, for example.

 Datasets with line feature or explicit polygons (instead of references to standard polygon boundaries) are not covered by this standard, and should be provided as GeoJSON.